 Most people affected with influenza will recover in a few days to less than two (2) weeks.
 Influenza can cause mild to severe illness.
 If allowed to progress and left untreated however, influenza can be a serious and potentially fatal condition.
 Complications of influenza include bronchitis, pneumonia, bacterial infection, respiratory failure, Acute Respiratory Distress Syndrom (ARDS), lung failure, mechanical ventilation, multi-system organ failure, prolonged hospitalizations, immobilization and immobilization-related issues such as joint contractures, and ultimately death.

 While anyone can get the flu, certain people are at a greater risk of developing serious flu-related complications if they get sick.
 This includes children five (5) years of age or less, adults sixty-five (65) years of age or older, and people with certain chronic medical conditions (eg. obesity, asthma, diabetes or heart disease)5.

 Failure to timely diagnose and treat influenza may constitute medical malpractice.
-If you or a family member developed serious complications from influenza that was not timely diagnosed, please contact our firm to discuss your case with a New York Medical Malpractice Lawyer.
+If you or a family member developed serious complications from influenza that was not timely diagnosed, please contact our firm to discuss your case with a New York Misdiagnosis Lawyer.